 10. M&A integration handover

 We acquired {company}.
 I led integration for {area}.
 Draft a handover for the new owner.
-Output: state of integration, decisions already made, decisions deferred, cultural watch-outs, regulatory commitments.
+Output: state of integration, decisions already made, decisions deferred, cultural watch-outs, and regulatory commitments.

 11. Pre-resignation handover

 I am resigning in {weeks}.
 Draft a thorough handover for my manager.
-Output: projects I will close before leaving, projects I cannot close, recommended next owners, training the team needs, what I learned that the team should keep.
+Output: projects I will close before leaving, projects I cannot close, recommended next owners, training the team needs, and what I learned that the team should keep.

 Common mistakes

-- No decision log, so reversals look like progress to people who weren’t in the room
+- No decision log, so reversals look like progress to people who weren’t in the room.

-- Skipping the “what only I know” tacit context — vendor quirks, internal politics, who hates whom
+- Skipping the “what only I know” tacit context: vendor quirks, internal politics, who hates whom.

-- Open loops with no named next owner — every loop without an owner becomes nobody’s
+- Open loops with no named next owner.
+Every loop without an owner becomes nobody’s.

-- Handing over too late to be useful — written the morning of your last day, never read
+- Handing over too late to be useful: written the morning of your last day, never read.